Treatment Options for ADHD

 Treatment options for ADHD 🧠

-➡️Common treatment options include medication, therapy and coaching.
-There are also other potential options, such as changes to your diet or taking supplements.
-It’s important you discuss any treatment you want to pursue with your doctor so you can decide the best option based on your specific needs.
+➡️ Common treatment options include medication, therapy and coaching.
+There are also other potential options, such as changes to your diet.
+It’s important you discuss any treatment you want to pursue with your doctor so you can make an informed decision based on your specific needs.

 ADHD medication can reduce some symptoms of ADHD and help with attention, motivation and impulsivity.
 You can discuss medication options with your doctor once you have been diagnosed with ADHD.

 When getting prescribed ADHD medication, your prescriber will take into account any existing health conditions you may have.
 It’s likely you’ll be given a low dose at first which will be gradually increased over time with regular check-ins with your doctor.
 This process is called “titration” and will help you and your doctor work out the right dose for you and identify any unwanted side effects.

 Depending on the medication prescribed, you might need to take it at different intervals, such as every day or just on days you work or study.
 This is because some ADHD medications are released immediately into the body, whereas others work gradually over a prolonged period of time.
 Listen to what your doctor says about how often you should take it, and talk to them if you have any questions or concerns.

 There are two types of ADHD medication, stimulants and non-stimulants.

 1️⃣ Stimulants are the most commonly prescribed type of ADHD medication.
 They increase brain activity by increasing the concentration of neurotransmitters in the brain.
 These neurotransmitters are dopamine and norepinephrine (also known as noradrenaline).
 Increasing these neurotransmitters can help with attention, motivation and impulsivity.

 Methylphenidate, dexamfetamine and lisdexamfetamine are all stimulant medications.